mushfiq-shanto/Waste-Category-Classification-Model/index.md

 ---
 # Waste Classifier

-Classifies the type of waste for from an image for proper sorting.
+Classifies the type of waste from an image for proper sorting.